 The 2017 festival included more than 130 activities.
 You can get an idea of the types of events we held at the 2017 festival on our River of Art Facebook page .

 River of Art extends the along the far South Coast of NSW – known as the Eurobodalla – with activities from Durras in the north to Tilba in the south.

 In 2018, River of Art will host Creative Hubs in Batemans Bay, Moruya and Narooma during the festival.
 These will be gathering places for conversations, creativity and collaboration along the River of Art Trail.
-The Creative Hubs will be located at the Eurobodalla Botanic Garden in Batemans Bay, the Air Raid Tavern in Moruya, and Club Narooma in Narooma.
+The Creative Hubs will be located at the Eurobodalla Botanic Gardens in Batemans Bay, the Air Raid Tavern in Moruya, and Club Narooma in Narooma.